-• Withdrawing from the Program
+Withdrawing from the Program

-A 2 week notice is required if a child will be withdrawn from the Program.
+A 2 week notice is required if a child will be withdrawn completely from the Program (this does NOT refer to schedule changes - those are finalized in March).
 The child's records will be transferred at the request of the parent (signature required).